 Part of the property manager’s job is to get your property rented—but not to just anyone.
 If your property manager is doing a good job of screening applicants, you’ll consistently have higher quality tenants, which saves you loads of time, money, and stress.
 Finding the best tenant possible is never a 100% guarantee, but there are many steps that your property manager can take to significantly improve the quality of your tenants and minimize your risk.

 A good property manager knows that even if they find good tenants, their job doesn’t end there.
 They also need to develop and maintain a good landlord-tenant relationship so that those good tenants stick around.
 As with all business, it costs far less to keep existing customers (tenants) than it does to find new ones, so the goal is to have long-term renters occupy the property.
 If your tenants tend to remain in your units for multiple lease periods, that’s a great sign that your property management company is pricing your units right, providing good customer service, and making your tenants feel well cared for (so they want to stay put).

 It takes a good deal of time, knowledge, skills, and systems to manage a rental property effectively.
-Hiring a quality, full-service property management company like Powell helps ensure that your property and tenants are well taken care of.
-Contact us today to learn more about who we are and how we can help!
+Hiring a quality, full-service property management company like Powell helps ensure that your property and tenants are well taken care of and even should save you money.
+Learn how to choose the best property management company.
+And contact us today to learn more about who we are and how we can help!